It's the too-many-tomatoes time of year. They're at the markets and in back yards. Co-workers leave bags of them on your desk. What to do? Stuff them.

 The best tomatoes are vine-ripened and deeply colored.
 They should feel heavy for their size.
 Unripe tomatoes can be ripened in a paper bag at room temperature.
 Do not refrigerate fresh tomatoes because their texture will become mealy and their taste watery.

-More from our magazine: Saluting the Food of the Pilgrims
+More from our magazine: Beets Dijon

 Tomatoes come in so many varieties that they are always abundant but never boring.
 There are cherry tomatoes, even smaller grape tomatoes and oval-shaped Roma tomatoes.
 Yellow or green tomatoes have a slightly different taste, and farmers� markets have begun to offer dozens of heirloom varieties such as green zebra and cherokee purple.
 Any large, firm tomato will work in the following recipe.